rochefort/git-trend/README.md

 # git-trend

-git-trend is a command line utitlity to show [Trending repositories on GitHub](https://github.com/trending).
+git-trend is a command line utility to show [Trending repositories on GitHub](https://github.com/trending).

 ## Installation